Broughty Ferry: Facilities

 Broughty Ferry continues to be a popular destination and benefits from a large degree of free parking by the beachfront.
 The sandy blue flag beach (FEE, Foundation for Environmental Education) maintains the bathing water quality (Scottish Environment Protection Agency).
 It is staffed by lifeguards during summer months, attracting large crowds.
 Dolphins can often be seen in the Tay from the beach.

-Also at the beachfront is the very popular Castle Green park.
+Also, at the beachfront, is the very popular Castle Green park.
 The playpark itself was recently renovated with new climbing frames in the maritime theme.
 The paddling pool and water features are always popular in warmer weather.
 The children's go-karts and crazy golf are very well situated.
 The highlight of the well-designed golf course is the last hole where the ball rolls along a model of the Tay Bridge.

 The harbour, sheltered by Broughty Castle is home to Scotland's oldest and most popular "New Year's Dook"; the tradition of swimming between the piers on New Year's Day to mark the new year.

 A limited, but increasingly more popular service stops at the railway station. with easy links to Dundee and Edinburgh, or northwards to Arbroath, Carnoustie and Aberdeen.

 Culture

 New Year's Day Dook

 The "dook" is an annual event where residents enter the waters of the harbour in fancy dress costumes.
-A longstanding tradition, it is now organized Ye Amphibious Ancients Bathing Association (YAABA).
-The Dook has never been cancelled, no matter the weather; the harbour waters needed to be broken with pick axes in 1989.
+A longstanding tradition, it is now organized by Ye Amphibious Ancients Bathing Association (YAABA).
+Despite often treacherously cold conditions, the Dook has never been cancelled due to the weather; the harbour waters needed to be broken with pick axes in 1989.
+However, due to the COVID-19 pandemic, the event was cancelled for the first time in 2021, over 130 years after it was first held.

 The Dook is the first annual event in Broughty Ferry and Dundee and can boast being the largest in Scotland of the New Year Dooks that take place across eastern Scotland, such as Queensferry's Loony Dook.
 Participation in the Dook has increased dramatically over the years and now attracts over 300 Dookers to brave the icy cold waters of the harbour in front of around 3,000 spectators.

 To celebrate the Millennium a relay team of club members swam from Tayport to Broughty Ferry on 1 January when the temperature that day was 2 °C but has been recorded lower at minus -3 °C in previous years.
 The relay was the first ever crossing attempted on a New Year's Day and most of the team could only tolerate the cold water for three minutes at a time.
 The recorded time for the crossing was 45 minutes.

 Media

-The fictional character Bob Servant of the self-named books and BBC radio and television series written by Neil Forsyth is depicted as living in the town.
+The fictional character Bob Servant of the self-named books and BBC radio and television series written by Neil Forsyth is depicted as living in the suburb.